-On National Fettuccine Alfredo Day (which is today, Feb.
-7) there's only one thing we want to eat — pasta!
-Of course, homemade noodles would be the dream, but the thought is daunting and time-consuming.
-Suprisingly, however, making your own fettuccine is pretty simple and only involves a few steps.
-Want to learn how to whip up your own delicious dishes?
+The thought of making delicious, homemade pasta noodles can seem a little daunting — especially if you've never done it before.
+However, it turns out that making your own fettuccine is surprisingly simple and only involves a few steps.
+Want to learn how to whip up your own pasta foundation for scrumptious dinner dishes?
 Watch the video above to follow our quick and easy directions for making homemade pasta at home, or check out the recipe below.

-When it comes to whipping up your own homemade pasta, you've probably got everything you need.
+When it comes to making your own homemade pasta, you've probably got everything you need.
 Actually, chances are, your kitchen is already stocked with these basic ingredients.
 All you need to get cooking is unbleached flour, semolina flour, eggs, and water.
 And if you don't have semolina flour, you can just use all unbleached flour.
 See?
 Between your fridge, your pantry, and your sink, you've got it all covered.
-Here are the measurements for what you'll need according to our recipe.
+Here are the measurements for what you'll need for our recipe.

 - 2 1/4 cup unbleached flour